Skip to content

 This post may contain affiliate links.
 Read disclosure policy.

 If you’re making this homemade appetizer for a party, you better plan on making a double batch.
-They will go quickly, just like when I make grilled shrimp skewers!
+They will go quickly, just like when I make grilled shrimp skewers, my crab rangoon recipe or this crab dip!

 Whatever you do, don’t skip the cornstarch in this recipe!
 It’s what gives these little bites of protein the crispiest exterior, it’s so good!